sathibault/RxFusion/docs/api-reference.md

 * [Poll](operators.md#poll) Generates a stream of values from an input by polling the current value every `millis` milliseconds.
 * [Format](operators.md#format) Build a formatted string from input items using the `format` template.
 Any occurrence of `$1` in the template is replaced by the input value.
 Occurrences of `$t` are replaced by the current time as a Unix timestamp (number of seconds since Jan.
 1, 1970).
 * [Lines](operators.md#lines) Output a stream of lines (strbuf class) from an input stream of characters (char).
 * [Build](operators.md#build) This operator replaces the scan -> filter -> map pattern with a single operator and also only allocates one result object at creation time.
 The operator keeps a state of `state-type` which is initially `init`.
 For each input item, the given `function` is called with the input item and the current state and result as reference arguments.
-If the function returns true, the value of result is output otherwise nothing is output.
+If the function returns true, the current value of result is output otherwise nothing is output.

 # Classes